MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md

 ###### (unnamed union).pMdl

 [in] A pointer to a buffer that contains the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554414">MDL</a> structure that describes the system memory pages for the source, if the <b>SegmentId</b> member of <b>Source</b> is zero.

+### -field SpecialLockTransfer.Source.SegmentId

+[in] The identifier of a segment within the source allocation, or zero if the source allocation is described by the <b>pMdl</b> member of the union that <b>Source</b> contains.

 ### -field SpecialLockTransfer.Source.SegmentAddress